 Instructions

-- Use a serrated knife to chop the chocolate into small pieces .
-Put the chocolate in a heat-proof bowl (with butter, if using) and set aside.
+- If you're using solid chocolate, use a serrated knife to chop the chocolate into small pieces.
+Put the chocolate (and butter, if using) in a heat-proof (preferably microwave-safe) bowl and set aside.

-- Warm the heavy cream in a heavy-bottomed saucepan to just simmering.
-Just small bubbles, not boiling.
+- Warm the heavy cream in a heavy-bottomed saucepan to just simmering with small bubbles (not boiling).
+This will be about 140 to 150 °F on a digital thermometer.

-- Pour the cream onto the chocolate, cover and let sit for about 2 to 3 minutes, then start stirring.
-At first it will look grainy, but keep stirring until the mixture is smooth.
-Add any butter, flavorings, and/or corn syrup (if using) and stir again.
+- Pour the hot heavy cream onto the chocolate, cover and let it sit for about 2 to 3 minutes, then start stirring.
+At first, the mixture will look grainy, but keep stirring until it is smooth.

-- For a ganache frosting, allow the ganache to cool to room temperature.
-Use an immersion blender or a hand mixer to whip the ganache until it's thick, yet spreadable and lightened in color, about 4 to 5 minutes.
+- For a whipped ganache frosting, allow the ganache to cool to room temperature after it has been mixed.
+Use an immersion blender or a hand mixer to whip the ganache until it's thick, yet spreadable, and lightened in color, about 4 to 5 minutes.

 Notes

-- 2 parts chocolate to 1 part heavy cream (2 : 1): cools to a very thick almost fudge-like mixture, and is great for truffles.
+- 2 parts chocolate to 1 part heavy cream (2 : 1): cools to a very thick almost fudge-like mixture.
+For truffles, use a ratio of 1½ to 2 : 1, depending on how thick you want the center to be.

 - 1 part chocolate to 1 part heavy cream (1 : 1): cools to a pudding-like texture which is useful for fillings, frostings, and thick glazes.